saidrassai/MyFirstRepository/README.md

 # MyFirstRepository
-This Repository was Created to follow DevOps instructions
+This Repository was Created 20/11/2024 to follow DevOps instructions Otherwise this is my first Time using git and github.